 NB: We advise against using products containing melamine for health reasons.
 When exposed to heat or acids, they may release melamine and formaldehyde into your food or drinks.

 Currently, the advantages and disadvantages of bioplastics seem to cancel each other out.
 Their production and disposal may be more sustainable than conventional plastics, but they are ultimately still environmentally unfriendly.
 The main problem lies in our consumption of plastic in general; the question of its composition is secondary.

 The answer we recommend is to continue to avoid plastic as much as possible, whether bioplastics or not.
 However, reducing plastic use is only half the battle: Half of the waste we produce is biodegradable already, and so it makes sense to concentrate on dealing with that locally and sustainably, too.
 When it comes to organic waste at home, for example, a truly environmentally-friendly approach is just to dispose of it in untreated paper bags, or simply newspaper.

 Where we can’t avoid plastic, the most sensible option is to recycle it – and buy items we can reuse.
-If we as a society can move away from single-use plastics and landfill, and concentrate on reusability and local recycling infrastructure, we will be making a great contribution to the health of our planet.affiliate links: If you buy here, you actively support Utopia.org because we get a small portion of the proceeds.
+If we as a society can move away from single-use plastics and landfill, and concentrate on reusability and local recycling infrastructure, we will be making a great contribution to the health of our planet.underlined orange are partially partner links: If you buy here, you actively support Utopia.org, because we will receive a small part of the sales proceeds.
+More info.